rt106/rt106.github.io/REFERENCE.md

 to succeed; it returns the path that can be used for uploading new data or downloading the data if it exists.
   * Returns:  A JSON structure containing the path as 'path'.

+* __/v1/datastore/patients/:patient/executions/:execid/analytics/:analytic/results/root__
+  * Description:  Get the root path to a result set for an algorithm execution for a patient.
+Metadata may be stored here.
+  * Returns:  A JSON structure containing the path.

+* __/v1/datastore/patients/:patient/executions/:execid/analytics/:analytic/results/:result/formats__
+  * Description:  Get the formats available for derived data resulting from algorithm execution.
+  * Returns:  A JSON structure containing the list of one or more formats.

+* __/v1/datastore/patients/:patient/executions/:execid/analytics/:analytic/results/:result/formats/dicom/:study/:series__
+  * Description:  Get the path to a derived (algorithm-generated) DICOM data element for a patient.
+  * Returns:  A JSON structure containing the path.

+* __/v1/datastore/patients/:patient/executions/:execid/analytics/:analytic/results/:result/formats/:format__
+  * Description:  Get the path to a derived (algorithm-generated) single-file data element for a patient.
+  * Returns:  A JSON structure containing the path and filename.

 ### REST API calls related to pathology or microscopy